merriekay/CS167-Project-1/README.md

 ## Project Description: Dataset Choice

+Choose your own Machine Learning Adventure

+## Learning Objectives: 📝
+For this project, you will conduct a machine learning experiment of your own design.
+The write up should read like a lab report in which you should explain what you did and interpret the results.
+This directly addresses two of the course learning objectives stated in the syllabus:
+- Students will be able to create software which utilizes machine learning programming libraries in order to conduct machine-learning-based data analysis.
+- Students will be able to develop and conduct machine-learning-based data analysis experiments, and they will be able to interpret and explain the results.

+## Project Description:
+For this project, you are to identify the dataset you would like to utilize.
+I have provided several examples in class, but you have the option of using any dataset you can find.

+You will be assessed on your ability to utilize algorithms and tools introduced in this class.
+There are some basic guidelines as to what I want to see laid out below, but you are the machine learning engineer and it is your job to draw some meaningful conclusions about the data.

 For this project, you will get to choose what dataset you use.
-The ones we've used in class (other than Iris/Titanic as they're pretty small) are all fair game (pokemon, wine quality, breast cancer, spotify).
+The ones we've used in class (other than Iris/Titanic/Restaurant as they're pretty small) are all fair game (pokemon, wine quality, breast cancer, spotify).
 I'd recommend choosing a dataset that is interesting to you--it will make the project more fun and engaging.

-Here are some other possibilities--Kaggle has many many more.
-It might be a good idea to double check with me before grabbing a dataset that's not listed here:
+Here are some other possibilities--[Kaggle](https://www.kaggle.com/datasets) has many many more, as well as the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
+It is a good idea to double check with me before grabbing a dataset that's not listed here:
 - 🥑 [Avocado Prices](https://www.kaggle.com/datasets/neuromusic/avocado-prices)
 - 🎟️ [Admission to University](https://www.kaggle.com/datasets/akshaydattatraykhare/data-for-admission-in-the-university)
 - 🏎️ [Speed Dating](https://www.kaggle.com/datasets/whenamancodes/speed-dating)